 2) Internal Pentesting

 Sometimes the organization overlooks the need to pentest the web application internally.
 They feel that no one can attack from inside an organization.
 However, this isn’t the case anymore.
-After the external breach, internal penetration testing is done on a web application to identify and track the lateral movement of the hacker from inside.
+After the external breach, internal penetration testing is done on a web application to identify and track the lateral movement of the hacker from the inside.

 There are four ideal phases in which web application pentesting can be performed: